Why do you think many front-line managers needs improvement at coaching and developing their teams?

 Actual To Plan

-Review actuals to plan.
+Review actuals to plan for Saas Sales Training.
 Look at close won versus year to date quota.
 Be ready to have a discussion about what’s the plan to close the gap.
 Encourage strategies to build pipeline and pull pipeline forward.

 Which deals have dropped in value, pipeline stage and/or forecast category and why?
 Which deals have slipped and why?
 Which deals have been neglected and why?
 Make sure expectations are set on what neglect means in terms of number of days with no activity.
 If you’re recording calls, review transcripts for coaching moments.